 And so that was it.
 Done.
 I thought about those choosing the 2 day option, they were 50 miles back up North tucked in a tent with basic provisions and had to get the rest of this done tomorrow.
 As it turned out the weather made a U turn and the next day was delightful and I spent the day sat in the hotel with my feet up, watching the 700 two day competitors kayak across the lake in glorious conditions to the finish line.

 I spent a few days recovering and felt myself yearning for the next thing, the next event to challenge me.
 I ended up on a few blogs and websites linked to Rat Race.
 I read a few stories and adventures and saw an open invite for something in July 2020.
 I made my enquiries and decided quite quickly I wanted to do this.

-I’m heading to Dominica to cover 115 miles on foot over 4 days.
-Jamie has also agreed to come on this trip and take part this time.
+I’m heading to Dominica to cover 115 miles on foot over 4 days..
 I will talk about our training and how we prepare and complete this next challenge throughout the next 10 months.